ClxS/FASTBuild-UE4/README.md

 We also need to add a new file to generate a BFF file from the provided actions list.
 For this, I'm only going to focus on the Windows platform.

+### Adding FASTBuild classes

+First step is to add our FASTBuild classes.
+Place the files in this respository in <UnrealBuildTool>/System

 ### Configuration/BuildConfiguration.cs

 - Add the following properties to the top of the file.